Armenian–Azerbaijani war (1918–1920): Fight for Baku and Karabakh, 1918–19

 At the same time the Baku Commune was involved in heavy fighting with the advancing Caucasian Ottoman Army in and around Ganja.
 The Ottoman Empire's Enver Pasha began to move forward with the newly established Army of Islam.
 Major battles occurred in Yevlakh and Agdash.

-British General Lionel Dunsterville ordered the evacuation of the city on 14 September, after six weeks of occupation, and withdrew to Iran; most of the Armenian population escaped with British forces.
+British General Lionel Dunsterville ordered the evacuation of the city on 14 September, after six weeks of occupation, and withdrew to Iran; most of the Armenian population escaped with the British forces.
 The Ottoman Army of Islam and its Azerbaijani allies, led by Nuri Pasha, entered Baku on 15 September and killed between 10,000 and 20,000 Armenians in retaliation for the March massacre of Muslims.
-The capital of the Azerbaijan was finally moved from Ganja to Baku.
-However, after the Armistice of Mudros between the United Kingdom and the Ottoman Empire on 30 October, Turkish troops were substituted by the Triple Entente.
+The capital of Azerbaijan was finally moved from Ganja to Baku.
+However, after the Armistice of Mudros between the United Kingdom and the Ottoman Empire on 30 October, Turkish troops were replaced by the Triple Entente.
 Headed by British Gen. W. Thomson, who had declared himself the military governor of Baku, 1,000 Commonwealth soldiers arrived in Baku on 17 November 1918.
 By Gen. Thomson's order, martial law was implemented in Baku.

 The Armenian government tried several times to seize Shusha militarily.
 In 1918, the Karabakh Council was declared in the region.
 However, throughout the summer of 1918 Armenians in the mountainous Karabag region, under the leadership of Andranik Ozanian, resisted the Ottoman 3rd Army.
 After the Armistice the Ottoman Empire began to withdraw its forces and Armenian forces under Andranik seized Nagorno-Karabakh.
 Armistice of Mudros brought Gen. Andranik the chance to create a base for further expansion eastward and form a strategic corridor extending into Nakhichevan.

-In January 1919 Armenian troops advanced towards Shusha.
+In January 1919, Armenian troops advanced towards Shusha.
 They captured nine Azerbaijani villages on their way.
-Just before the Armistice of Mudros was signed, Andranik Ozanian was on the way from Zangezur to Shusha to take control of the main city of Karabakh.
-In January 1919, with Armenian troops advancing, the British military command asked Andranik back to Zangezur with the assurances that this conflict could be solved with the Paris Peace Conference.
-Andranik pulled back his units and the British command at Baku gave control to Khosrov bey Sultanov, a native of Karabakh and "ardent pan-Turkist", who was appointed the general-governor of Karabakh and ordered by the British to "squash any unrest in the region".
+Just before the Armistice of Mudros was signed, Andranik Ozanian was on his way from Zangezur to Shusha to take control of the main city of Karabakh.
+In January 1919, with Armenian troops advancing, the British military command asked Andranik to return to Zangezur with the assurances that this conflict could be solved at the Paris Peace Conference.
+Andranik pulled back his units, and the British command at Baku gave control to Khosrov bey Sultanov, a native of Karabakh and "ardent pan-Turkist", who was appointed the general-governor of Karabakh and ordered by the British to "squash any unrest in the region".
 Sultanov ordered attacks on Armenian villages the next day, increased the sizes of Azerbaijani garrisons in Shusha and Khankendi and drew up plans to destroy several Armenian villages to sever the link between Armenians in Karabakh and the region of Zangezur.